1927 Chicago mayoral election: Endorsements

 Thompson received the endorsement of Al Capone after promising lax enforcement of Prohibition.
 It was public knowledge that Capone was supporting Thompson's campaign effort, collecting campaign contributions from those who sold his beer.
 Capone donated between $100,000 and $500,000 to Thompson's campaign.
 Other crime figures backing Thompson included Jack Zuta, who gave $50,000 to his campaign, Timothy D. Murphy, and Vincent Drucci.

 Dever was endorsed by prominent reformers campaigning for "Dever and Decency" on his behalf, including Charles Edward Merriam, Harriet Vittum, Harold L. Ickes, and Jane Addams.
 The Ministerial Association of Chicago also endorsed Dever, calling him "the best mayor Chicago ever had ... [and] as loyal as a Catholic as he is [a] citizen".
 He was backed by businessmen Sewell Avery, Julius Rosenwald, and W. A. Wieboldt, as well as university presidents Max Mason and Walter Dill Scott and attorney Orville James Taylor.
 He was also backed by socialites Louise deKoven Bowen and Edward Ryerson Jr, as well as builder Potter Palmer and Donald Richberg.
+Congressman Adolph J. Sabath was a strong backer of Dever's campaign.
 School superintendent William McAndrew distributed a letter to school principals urging for people to vote Dever.

 In addition to Lundin, Robertson was supported by the incumbent 43rd ward alderman Arthur F. Albert, whose opponent Titus Haffa endorsed Thompson.
 Henry F. Batterman, Lundin's 41st ward committeeman, supported Robertson before crossing over to Thompson.
 Despite Thompson's popularity with African American voters, there were Edward Herbert Wright-aligned Black Republicans who publicly backed Robertson.

 Polling

 Chicago Tribune straw polls

 The Chicago Tribune conducted straw polls during a portion of the campaign.
 The first of these polls was published on March 20, 1927.
 These were not modern scientific polls, and many focused on specific sub-portions of the city's populace, rather than true representative samples.

 The Chicago Tribune straw polls indicated that Thompson had very strong support among African Americans.
-The cummulative result of all 132,107 straw votes cast over the polls published between March 20 and April 4, 1927, was 51.20% Thompson, 44.22% Dever, and 4.56% Robertson.
+The cummulative result of all 132,107 straw votes cast over the polls published between March 20 and April 4, 1927, was 51.20 percent for Thompson, 44.22 percent for Dever, and 4.56 percent for Robertson.
 Despite Thompson regularly leading these polls, on April 4, 1927, the Chicago Tribune wrote that a "Dever plurality" was indicated by an increasing trend towards the mayor in the later days of straw polling.